Emart29/ml-canary-deploy/README.md

 Deploy ML model updates to a fraction of traffic, watch Prometheus metrics for both versions, and automatically promote or roll back — no human required.

+## The Problem

+When you ship a new version of a machine-learning model, it can quietly start making *worse* predictions — and you often don't find out until customers complain or a report looks off.
+Swapping the old model for the new one all at once is a gamble.

+## What This Does

+This tool de-risks that swap.
+Instead of replacing the old model outright, it sends only a small slice of live traffic (say 10%) to the new "canary" model and keeps the rest on the proven one.
+It continuously compares the two — how often each makes errors and how fast each responds — and then acts on its own:

+- if the new model looks **worse**, it **automatically rolls back** to the old one (no human, no 2 a.m. page),
+- if the new model proves **healthy** over enough traffic, it can **automatically promote** it to be the new default,
+- and a live dashboard shows the traffic split, the head-to-head metrics, and the full history of what happened and why.

+Think of it as a careful, automatic understudy swap: the new performer only gets the full stage once it's proven it won't drop the ball.

 ## Tech Stack

 | Layer | Tool |